gloverthe/mlops-hw/README.md

+NB - I am aware the dependencies should be pinned to versions - but when i started to do this it started to cause issues and conflicts.
+This would be something to fix with more time

 # ML Model Training & API Service

 A machine learning application for training an Iris classification model with MLflow tracking and serving predictions via FastAPI.